China steel industry expected to be forced into deeper output cuts

 But with steel prices at their lowest in decades state-owned mills are starting to close plants.

-Bayi Steel, a unit of China’s second-largest steelmaker, the Baosteel Group (600019.SS), has already shut a production base that has an annual capacity of 3 million tonnes.
+Bayi Steel, a unit of China’s second-largest steelmaker, the Baosteel Group, has already shut a production base that has an annual capacity of 3 million tonnes.

-Hangzhou Iron & Steel (600126.SS), another state-owned mill, will close its main Banshan production base by the end of 2015, while Maanshan Iron & Steel (600808.SS) will shut some production lines in the fourth quarter, the firms said.
+Hangzhou Iron & Steel, another state-owned mill, will close its main Banshan production base by the end of 2015, while Maanshan Iron & Steel will shut some production lines in the fourth quarter, the firms said.

 “Output cuts will accelerate by the first quarter of 2016, though a cliff drop is still unlikely, and iron ore prices could fall further to an average of $40-50 a tonne next year,” said Zhao Chaoyue, an analyst with Merchant Futures in Guangzhou.